KirbysGit/KirbysGit/README.md

 # Hey!! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="26" height="26" />

 ## 🔎 Lil About Me
-I’m **Colin Kirby**, a recent **Computer Engineering** grad from UCF who loves building projects and messing with design.
-Right now I’m learning by doing and looking for software roles around full-stack so I can keep shipping things that are actually useful.
+I’m **Colin Kirby**, a recent **Computer Engineering** grad from UCF who loves building projects and tinkering with design.
+Right now I’m learning by doing and looking for full-stack software roles so I can keep shipping things that are actually useful.

 ## 🛠️ What I’m building
-- **My Portfolio Website** — cool showcase of my background, wanted to be able to show recruiters who I am without a boring white piece of paper.
+- **My Portfolio Website** - A space to show my background and projects so recruiters get more than a plain white PDF.
-- **SentimentTrader** - this is one of my favorite projects, but it needs a lot of work, basically, reads social media, helps me invest.
+- **SentimentTrader** - A social sentiment project that reads platforms like Reddit to surface tickers and patterns for investing experiments.

 ---